RL4AA/rl4aa25-challenge/README.md

   - The cost calculation of GP-MPC should take the `env.target_beam`, instead of statically from the config file
 - Implement proper model saving (this was removed in the RL4AA'24 tutorial?)
 - Fix a Cheetah version for the code / update the env with cheetah 0.7.0 (now 0.6.3 works fine)
 - Refactor `LivePlotSequential` in `gpmpc/utils/utils.py`, now the plot gives generic legends, and plot all the states including the target_beam.
 - Refactor the `observation_space` limit for current beam (possibly also in `RescaleObservation` wrapper) (it was `[-inf, inf]` otherwise the scaling in gp-mpc and plotting now will complain), now it's rather arbitrarily chosen to be `[-5e-3,0,-5e-3,0] -> [5e-3,5e-3,5e-3,5e-3]`

+Maintainability

+- Add Typing in all the GP-MPC part;
+- Fill the missing doc-strings in the GP-MPC part;
+- Refactor variable names to be understandable
+- Implement proper unit tests; At a later stage, add the tests to CI/CDs
 - Improve the plotting in `EAMpcEpisodeWithPlotting` wrapper

 ### Some general remark